We get asked a fair amount what equipment or gear you need to complete our SEALgrinderPT (SGPT) Online Training Programs.

 This can be a thick horse stall mat or can be a yoga yoga mat.
 It is always good to get your butt off the concrete if your doing situps and flutter kicks.
 If you like the concrete feel – then go for it.
 This will also be a good place to sit and do your yoga stretching and breath work after the workout.

-The yoga mat that I use for bodyweight workouts is the Gaiam yoga mat.
+The yoga mat that I use for bodyweight workouts is the Gaiam yoga mat that I picked up on Amazon.
 It has held up pretty good despite a ton of abuse.

 Start out with one kettlebell (the 16 lb) and as you get stronger you can pick up a heavier one.
 The kettlebell is great for building your entire body.
 They are impossible to break so they will last a long time and take a beating.